On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

-\begin{enumerate} \item Tests based on OLS are incorrectly sized for all $(\rho,T)$ combinations except when $\rho=0$, and the size distortions become huge as $\rho$ grows.

-\item The various NW and M HAC corrections reduce but do not eliminate the size distortion.
-In particular, important distortion generally remains in the economically crucial region of $\rho\in[0.6, 0.99]$, depending on the sample size and the precise NW version used.
-NW and NW-A are worst, M-LLSW and NW-LLSW are better, and NW-KV is best.
+Table \ref{tbl_size_AR} contains results for the autoregressive disturbances DGP, $NDY + BD$.
+First, tests based on OLS are incorrectly sized for all $(\rho,T)$ combinations, except when $\rho=0$, and the size distortions become huge as $\rho$ grows.
+Second, the various NW HAC corrections reduce but do not eliminate the size distortion.
+In particular, distortion generally remains in the economically crucial region of $\rho\in[0.5, 0.99]$, depending on the sample size and the precise NW version used.
+NW and NW-A are worst, NW-LLSW are better, and NW-KV is the best.
+The M-LLSW HAC correction is different in that it exhibits an approximately correct size across $(\rho,T)$ combinations.
+Finally, tests based on FGLS, FGLS-D and DURBIN, in contrast, are correctly sized for all $(\rho,T)$ combinations, even with extremely strong autocorrelation.
+This holds regardless of whether DURBIN lag order selection is done with BIC or AIC.